Rachel Humphreys: Early life

 She was born and raised in Bridgeton, New Jersey, and San Antonio, Texas.
-Humphreys was of Mexican Native descent, and her sister Gail Garcia told Reed biographer Aidan Levy: "We knew since he was little he was gay.
-He used to like to play with Barbie dolls and dress up in girls' clothes."
+Humphreys was of Mexican Native descent, and her sister Gail Garcia told Reed biographer Aidan Levy: "We knew since [Rachel] was little [she] was gay.
+[She] used to like to play with Barbie dolls and dress up in girls' clothes."
 Humphreys eventually identified as a trans woman.
 Reed biographer Howard Sounes wrote that Humphreys' "childhood had been tough", and that she was "streetwise in a way that Lou only pretended to be".

 Humphreys attended cosmetology school in Bayonne, New Jersey, and may have lived in Philadelphia at some point before meeting Reed.
 By the early 1970s, Humphreys regularly alternated between using the names Rachel, Richard, and Ricky.

 Relationship with Reed

 Humphreys and Reed met at Club 82 in Greenwich Village in New York; Reed was instantly attracted to her.
 Reed later described their first meeting at a club in Greenwich Village: "I'd been up for days, as usual, and everything was at that superreal, glowing stage.
 I walked in there, and there was this amazing person, the incredible head, kind of vibrating out of it all.
 Rachel was wearing this amazing makeup and dress and I was obviously in a different world to anyone else in the place.
 Eventually I spoke and she came home with me."

-Their relationship lasted from 1973 through early 1978, and they lived together as a couple for most of that time.
+Their relationship lasted from 1973 to early 1978, and they lived together as a couple for most of that time.
 The pair lived at the Gramercy Park Hotel before settling in an apartment on East 52nd Street.
 They adopted two dachshunds named Duke and Baron.
 Humphreys used both male and female pronouns at different times, and both enjoyed wearing each other’s clothes.

 Humphreys would do Reed's hair on his tours, would sometimes come onstage during his performances, and was credited as Reed's road manager in 1976.
 One member of their tour party recalled that Reed and Humphreys would often destroy their hotel rooms: "They were so fucking blitzed they would rip the carpet off the floor, the wallpaper off the walls...
 They were shooting speed, and the crash off of that is nasty."